yasuhironet/debug_log/README.md

 }
 ```

-Although it is not from the above example, the debug log messages
+Although it is not exactly from the above example,
-like below can be easily
+the debug log messages like below can be easily
 output to (any combinations of) stdout/stderr/syslog/file.

 ```